 Where a parent has been notified that a place is not available for a child, every effort will be made to help the parent to find a place in a suitable alternative school or academy.
 Parents who are refused a place have a statutory right of appeal.
-Further details of the appeals process are available by writing to the Chair of the Board of Directors at the academy address.
+Further details of the appeals process are available by by emailing admissionsappeals@npcat.org.uk.

-Numb over-s e abo ve) Number of appeals Number of successful appeals Number of preferences received Total allocated School admissions limit

-SEN appeais арреаіз received mme

-0 0 1 0 0 0 0 0 15 0 0 35 16 30
+Numb over-s e abo ve) of Number of successful appeals Number of preferences received Total allocated School admissions limit SEN 1 2 3 4 5 6 7 8 appeals арреаіз received mme 0 0 5 0 1 1 0 0 17 0 0 37 24 30